XuHongCN/academia/content/publication/paper1/index.md

 abstract:

 # Summary.
 An optional shortened abstract.
-summary: High magnification white beam microscope capabilities at the TOMCAT beamline of the Swiss Light Source (SLS) at Paul Scherrer Institut were explored.
-The image quality is evaluated in terms of contrast-to-noise ratio and in-situ water detectability for three different beam configurations and two magnifications.
+summary: High magnification white beam microscope capabilities were explored.
 High water detectability levels can be achieved with a voxel size of 0.4 µm at 0.25 s scan time.

 tags:
 - Source Themes